mr-manuel/venus-os_dbus-serialbattery_docs/docs/faq/index.md

 ## Why is the displayed charging/discharging current limit (CCL/DCL) not applied?

-Navigate to `Settings -> DVCC`, check that `DVCC` is enabled and that under `Controlling BMS` your BMS or battery aggregator is selected.
+Navigate to `Settings -> System Setup -> Charge Control`, check that `DVCC` is enabled and that under `Controlling BMS` your BMS or battery aggregator is selected.
 On this page normally only `DVCC` should be enabled.

 ## Why is my battery not switching to float/bulk?